simplon-lerouxDunvael/Brief_13/docs/action_plan.md

 This way, I can recover automatically (in a much more complex way) the public IP address of my host and deploy my playbook.

-However it is much more simple to use the dynamic inventory to point the host to the ansible playbook.
+However it is much more simple to use the dynamic inventory to point the host to the ansible playbook which is why I use the dynamic playbook.

 [&#8679;](#top)